Alpe6825/Unicornn/README.md

 ### Training Process

 Run the jupyter notebook `train.ipynb`.
-The section "Params" at the top of the notebook allows ceratin settings like model type and optimizer type.
-After the notebook finished the folder `Weights` constints the trained weights (.pth) and model with trainied weights in the ONNX-format.
+The section "Params" at the top of the notebook allows certain settings like model type and optimizer type.
+After the notebook finished the folder `Weights` contains the trained weights (.pth) and model with trainied weights in the ONNX-format.

 #### Training Course

 We compared the VGG19BN and ResNet34 such as SGD and Adam.
-All plots based on the Testdataset
+All plots based on the test dataset

 **VGG19 + SGD-Optimizer**
 ![VGG_SGD](Docu/images/Loss_Acc_VGG_SGD.png)